max-andrew/CLI-Threaded-Search/README.md

 ### Initialization

 After compilation, run search.c with two arguments.
-These arguments are a query string that will be found in the main text and the size of the main text array, respectively.
+These arguments are a query string that will be found in the main text and the minimum size of the main text array, respectively.
 The main text can either be ported from a .txt file using the `<` command or entered into the command line as standard input after initializing  search.
-Lastly, enter `ctrl-d` when finished entering text.
+Enter `ctrl-d` when finished entering text.

 ### Note